 Right off the bat, we need to talk about one of the most common misconceptions about cryptocurrency wallets.

 Even though crypto wallets are similar to traditional wallets, they don’t actually store your cryptocurrency.

 As you already know, cryptocurrencies are decentralized.
-Meaning that they aren’t stored in a single location, but instead are recorded in the form of transactions and stored on the blockchain.
+They aren’t stored in a single location but recorded in the form of transactions and stored on the blockchain.

-Hence, cryptocurrency wallets are software programs that store your public and private keys.
+Hence, crypto wallets are software programs that store your public and private keys.
 And in some cases, the software is connected to hardware similar to a USB stick.

 No “real” coins are actually ever exchanged.

 A private key is a randomly generated string of numbers and letters.
 Your private key allows you to send cryptocurrency to someone else.
-Without this private key, you can’t approve transactions.
-Hence, it’s imperative to keep it as safe as possible.
+Without it, you can’t approve transactions.
+So it’s crucial to keep it as safe as possible.